Kwenta/token/README.md

 When rewards are harvested they are escrowed in RewardEscrow for a year.

-This contract was made upgradeable (UUPS) to give us flexibility when rewarding additional tokens, but also factoring in additional Kwenta offerings (futures) into the trading rewards system.
+This contract was made upgradeable (UUPS) to give flexibility when rewarding additional tokens, but also factoring in additional Kwenta offerings (futures) into the trading rewards system.

-*This implementation of the Cobb-Douglas function required Fixidity’s logarithm library which required us to convert unsigned to signed integers as inputs.
+*This implementation of the Cobb-Douglas function required Fixidity’s logarithm library which required a conversion of unsigned to signed integers as inputs and a conversion of the `power_any` output back to unsigned.

 ![Kwenta Token System Architecture Diagram](img/cobb-douglas.png) *Details: [Full Staking Mathematical Breakdown](docs/Kwenta_Staking.pdf)*